front01

 Case C

-- Returned to Japan after a U.S. work assignment
+- Currently living in Japan after a U.S. work assignment.

 Support Contents